-Lisa Rangel: [00:14:30] So, if somebody has been, like a director of financial reporting or a V.P. of finance and they’re coming up that track versus the CPA track, when you start getting into the CFO role and really almost any C level role, it’s really looking at not just the technical expertise, in this case accounting or finance, but it’s really about people management.
+Lisa Rangel: [00:14:30] It’s really looking at not just the technical expertise.
+It’s really about people management.
 Can you procure the right talent to work within the organization?
 How do you mobilize and motivate that talent?
-So, you know, succession planning within the financial department.
 Are you of the caliber of a leader that is going to attract the right talent?
-How does this person Interface with all the other different departments because financial now is so much to do with technology, fintech, and so you really need to be one on one with the CIO and you need to have an understanding of that area as well and how it affects finance and how finance affects technology.
-Marketing nowadays, there are immediate offers made, it all depends on the business but it can be like immediate offers made and how offers are packaged and presented to clients online or verbally but all the financial structure of that needs to be approved by finance whether the deals are profitable, but they need to factor in how they can be marketed to be digested and purchased by the buyer whether it’s a B2C or a B2B type of situation.
-So, that’s where marketing and finance have to work together.
+Financial now is so much to do with technology, fintech, and so you really need to be one on one with the CIO.
+You need to have an understanding of that area as well and how it affects finance and how finance affects technology.

-So, it’s showing that you can interface with other departments that you can lead people in addition to having the technical expertise to manage the technologists, and by technologists, in this case, I mean the financial experts.
+So, it’s showing that you can interface with other departments that you can lead people.
 You still need to garner the respect of the people who are going to do the financial legwork that you’re managing.
-So, that’s really how you can start to position yourself as somebody who’s ready for the next step when you embody those three areas in terms of liaising with other departments, procuring talent as well as being able to manage the experts that you’re going to be hiring underneath you.
+So, that’s really how you can start to position yourself as somebody who’s ready for the next step.
+Embody those three areas in terms of liaising with other departments, procuring talent as well as being able to manage the experts that you’re going to be hiring underneath you.

 Successful Ways in Joining a Team of Established People as a New Finance Leader